Pedram-Rajaei/SSN-DNN-JAX/README.md

 ```

 ### 5. Expectation Maximization (M-Step)
+In the Expectation-Maximization (EM) algorithm, the Maximization Step (M-Step) updates the parameters of the model to maximize the expected log-likelihood obtained in the Expectation Step (E-Step).
+Given the posterior probabilities of the latent variables (computed in the E-Step), the M-Step optimizes the model parameters by solving a maximization problem.
+This typically involves computing the maximum likelihood estimates (MLE) or maximum a posteriori (MAP) estimates of parameters such as means, variances, and mixture weights in Gaussian Mixture Models (GMMs).
+The updated parameters are then used in the next iteration of the E-Step, and the process continues until convergence.
 #### Implementation
 The `m_step` function updates the process noise variance (Q) based on particle filtering results.
 ```python